kukas/music-transcription/README.md

 MedleyDB is required for training the models.
 Example training commands are included as comments in `run_evaluation_models.sh`.
 Also it should be noted, that running the training on a Tensorflow-compatible GPU is almost mandatory.
 Provided models were trained on NVIDIA GTX 1070.

+## Dataset splits

+Dataset splits used in the bachelor thesis are located in `data/`.
+MedleyDB and MDB-melody-synth split is in file `mdb_ismir_split.json`, WJazzD split is in `wjazzd_split.json`.

 ## Disclaimer